-7.3.1 Violence against the person offences (victim under 18)
+7.3.1 Violence against the person offences (victim under 18 at time offence was committed)

-Figure 7.5 shows the trends within the main classifications, noting generally falling levels of assault with injury (with the exception of 2021/22 and 2022/23), higher levels of assault without injury since 2015/16, increasing levels of cruelty to children offences in more recent years and the impact of changes in harassment recording practice (including the recording of malicious communications since 2017/18) (see Points to Note on page 3).
+Figure 7.5 shows the trends within the main classifications, noting generally falling levels of assault with injury (with the exception of more recent increases in 2021/22 and 2022/23), higher levels of assault without injury since 2015/16, increasing levels of cruelty to children offences in more recent years and the impact of changes in stalking and harassment recording practice (including the recording of malicious communications since 2017/18) (see Points to Note on page 3).

-Figure 7.5 Violence against the person offences where the victim was under 18 at the time the offence was committed, by type of offence, 2007/08 to 2022/231
+Figure 7.5 Violence against the person offences where the victim was under 18 at the time the offence was committed, by type of offence, 2007/08 to 2023/241

-Figure 7.6 compares the profile of violence against the person offences for 2007/08 and 2022/23.
-Assault with injury represented 55 per cent of these offences in 2007/08, falling to 29% in 2022/23.
+Figure 7.6 compares the profile of violence against the person offences for 2007/08 and 2023/24.
+Assault with injury represented 55 per cent of these offences in 2007/08, falling to 31% in 2023/24.
 Assault without injury has replaced assault with injury to become the predominant offence recorded within this classification.
-Recorded offences of cruelty to children and young persons represented one per cent of violence against the person in 2007/08 and currently represents nine per cent.
-Stalking and Harassment accounted for two per cent of these offences in 2007/08 and eighteen per cent in 2022/23.
+Recorded offences of cruelty to children and young persons represented one per cent of violence against the person in 2007/08 and currently represents ten per cent.
+Stalking and Harassment accounted for two per cent of these offences in 2007/08 and fourteen per cent in 2023/24.